vasishth/smlp2019/index.md

 The summer school will be held at the Griebnitzsee campus of the University of Potsdam; this is about 15-20 minutes away from Berlin zoo station by train.
 Lectures will be held in Haus 6.
 Please use [bvg.de](http://www.bvg.de/en/) for planning your travel (by train or bus).

 [**Please pay attention to this information sheet about the altered train schedules**](https://github.com/vasishth/smlp2019/blob/master/SMLP2019TrainSchedule.pdf).

-The fee of 30 Euros will also be used to provide coffee & snacks.

 ## Code of conduct